 o

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: Thanks to a causeway to the mainland, tourist traffic is a headache.
-Racial diversity is minimal.
 Parking is not allowed on public streets.
 In-depth shopping takes place in Fort Myers.
-The town has grown by 6% during the last decade.
+Sanibel's population began to drop in 2019 and again after Ian, but it has since steadied.
+Home prices have increased 4% from a year ago.

+o